 Total tuition cost: $34,650*

 All applications for admission to GCNYC require a nonrefundable $50 application fee that must be paid prior to the processing of the application.
-(The fee is waived for fall 2017 applicants.)

 The Master’s in Risk, Resilience and Integrity Management takes advantage of GCNYC’s global ties and NYC location.
 Our close-knit academic community is made up of a diverse group of highly motivated, creative change-makers from all over the world.
 GCNYC builds on the long-standing reputation of GCU while opening up new possibilities for international collaboration and innovation.